dresdner353/mpd2chromecast/README.md

 python3 mpd2chromecast/mpd2chromecast.py

 ```
 The above will stop the background service and let you run the script directly on the terminal and see any output it produces.
-You can also add the ```--verbose``` option to that command even redirect it to a file etc. Ctrl-C to stop the direct execution and run ```sudo systemctl start mpd2chromecast``` to return to the background service.
+You can also add the ```--verbose``` option to that command for more verbose output or even redirect the output to a file etc. Ctrl-C to stop the direct execution and run ```sudo systemctl start mpd2chromecast``` to return to the background service.

 ## Configuring MPD Streaming (for DSP integration or gapless playback)
-If you're interested in gapless playback or leveraging any kind of DSP effects provided by moOde or Volumio, then you can use the following steps to get MPD streaming enabled.
-Once its up and running, when casting select the "Cast MPD Output Stream" to ensure that the MPD stream is cast instead of the file URL.
+If you're interested in gapless playback or leveraging any kind of DSP effects/processing provided by moOde or Volumio, then you can use the following steps to get MPD streaming enabled.
+Then when casting select the "Cast MPD Output Stream" to ensure that the MPD stream is cast instead of the file URL.

 ### moOde MPD Streaming
 Navigate to Moode -> Configure -> Audio -> MPD Options -> HTTP streaming.
 Then enable the HTTP streaming on port 8000 with FLAC encoding (for lossless).
 Then click the set button to apply the change.